Emmanuel Bwacha: Nigerian Senate

-The favorite of governor Danbaba Suntai, Bwacha won the PDP primaries for the Taraba South senate seat in January 2011 without opposition from the incumbent Senator Joel Danlami Ikenya, who was running for election as governor.
+The favorite of governor Danbaba Suntai, Bwacha won the Peoples Democratic Party (PDP) primaries for the Taraba South senate seat in January 2011 without opposition from the incumbent Senator Joel Danlami Ikenya, who was running for election as governor.

 On 9 April 2011 elections Bwacha received 106,172 votes, ahead of Aliyu of the Action Congress of Nigeria (ACN) with 80,256 votes.
 Senator Bwacha is the Governorship candidate of the APC in Taraba State.